bencline1/Allpix_GaAs/doc/usermanual/additional.md

 both shorter and cleaner.
 In addition, more conversions functions are provided together with other useful utilities such as the possibility to display a ROOT vector with units.

+### Geant4 Interface

+The framework provides an interfacing library with Geant4 that provides alternative run managers to be used by modules interested in using Geant4 as follows:

+-   `MTRunManager`: A run manager that can only be used in parallel.
+Internally, it creates thread-local managers to handle operations for each calling thread independently.
+It also maintains a stable seed distribution mechanism to ensure results are the same regardless of the number of threads that use the manager in parallel.

+-   `RunManager`: A run manager that can not be used in parallel.
+It uses the same seeding mechanism as the multi-threaded version so they can be used interchangeably depending on whether multi-threading is enabled or not, while ensuring identical results.

+The DepositionGeant4 module uses `MTRunManager` to be able to call the `BeamOn` method in parallel thus benefiting from the multi-threading feature while the VisualizationGeant4 module uses `RunManager` to be able to visualize the particles passage through the detectors.

 ### Runge-Kutta integrator